grafana/agent/docs/sources/flow/reference/components/discovery.puppetdb.md

 # discovery.puppetdb

-`discovery.puppetdb` allows retrieving scrape targets from [PuppetDB](https://www.puppet.com/docs/puppetdb/7/overview.html) resources.
+`discovery.puppetdb` allows you to retrieve scrape targets from [PuppetDB](https://www.puppet.com/docs/puppetdb/7/overview.html) resources.

 This SD discovers resources and will create a target for each resource returned by the API.